 How we did it

-Initially we reviewed the area’s permeability for cyclists.
+Initially we reviewed the area’s suitability for cyclists.
 The first stage resulted in a map showing the existing carriageway widths and configurations, direction of operation etc. The experience of Brussels was then used, this being the only example found of a municipal authority which had developed a city-wide process to assess the feasibility of installing contraflow cycling.
 This process was applied to all streets in the study area as part of the assessment of whether contraflow cycling should be permitted on any particular street.

 The second stage qualitatively assessed each street for contraflow, scoring against a set of criteria covering: visibility of cyclists, maintenance considerations, cyclist comfort (particularly at entry and exit points), role in the wider cycle network, road markings required, traffic levels and car parking.